SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 In the **Asset properties** complex asset properties are listed with the label "Object".

-You see the preview of data model on the right side of Properties section.
+You see the preview of data model on the right side of properties section.

  **Example:**